Dor11126/Backend-course-Cost-Manager-RESTful-Web-Services/README.md

 ## Notes

-- Code follows the supplied style guide; Mongoose schemas live under `models/`.
+- Mongoose schemas live under `models/`.
 - Pino writes request and endpoint access logs to the `logs` collection.
 - The monthly report implements the computed design pattern.